cboettig/labnotebook/_posts/2009-08-25-drift-effects.md

 population size is a constant, $n_1 + n_2 = n$.
 Even at stationary
 state, this is not valid as the populations fluctuate according to , but these fluctuations become negligible for large $K_0$.
-However, the system is only near stationary state when $p$ is at it’s equilibrium value – it is not valid for all $p$.
+However, the system is only near stationary state when $p$ is at it's equilibrium value - it is not valid for all $p$.
 This is more problematic, as the resulting SDE will depend only on $k_1$ and not $k_2$.
 Only when
 $k_1 = k_2$ is this equation valid for any value of $p$.
 If mutational steps are small this will be approximately true.
 As we will see, smaller